ginnox/CanalNetworkDocs/Farm_Blocks_and_Network_Sizing/Farm_Blocks_and_Network_Sizing.md

 * All farm blocks are expected to cross ONLY one canal route.
 This will not cause an error.
 However, In case of multiple intersections are found, the block area is associated with the route whose intersection is found first.

 * It is highly recommended that they contain no Curved segments.
-FarmBlocks are imported as segments of straight lines, and hence all curve information will be removed.
+FarmBlocks are imported as segments of straight lines, and hence all curve information will not be considered.
 This does not cause an error.
 However, it may lead to unwanted confusion regarding intersecting routes.
 Consider the below example.

 ![Image40](Images/Image%20040.png)

 Here, the Farm-block corresponding to SC_1 has a curve tracing the curve of the main canal (as shown in the highlighted area.)
 Upon import to network, the curve information is not considered, and the Farm block will have the geometry shown below.

 ![Image413](Images/Image%2041.png)

 As a result of removing the curve, the farm block now happens to cross not only the intended SC_1 route, but also MC.
 This may result in linking of farm block to MC, instead of SC_1.

 ## Working with large networks